-The payment of alimony is one of the most litigated and contested areas in a divorce case, second only to child custody (time sharing) matters.
+Second to child custody matters, the payment of alimony is one of the most litigated and contested areas in a divorce case.
 Alimony is a form of financial support that one party pays to the other.
 The duration, amount, tax treatment, modification and conditions of the payments vary depending on a large number of factors.
-While we can’t answer all questions on alimony here, we do discuss some basic concepts with which every person entering the divorce process should be familiar.
+The following includes a number of basic alimony concepts with which every person entering the divorce process should be familiar.

-What Is The Standard For Awarding Alimony In Gainesville, FL?
+What Is The Standard For Awarding Alimony In Florida?

-In order to apply the above described alimony, the court will make a finding as to the length of the marriage.
+In order to apply the different types of alimony described below, the court will make a finding as to the length of the marriage.
 The length of the marriage is important as it sets the presumptions for what kind of alimony should be awarded in a given case.
-Here is the applicable statute which defines short, medium and long term marriages:
+Florida Statute § 61.08 defines short, medium and long-term marriages by stating the following.